digitalrebar/doc/user/cases/node_registration.rst

 #. in the CLI, use ``rebar nodes create ...``

 #.
 (Optional) PUT any node-specific hints that may be needed for the
-   bootstrap process, including node MAC addresses or your suggested IP address.
+   bootstrap process, including node MAC addresses or the suggested IP address.

 #.
 POST to ``/api/v2/node_roles`` to bind default roles to the node.